 The larger screen is obviously better for immersive entertainment.
 Whether watching films or playing games, it's a more enjoyable, richer experience.
 The iPad mini has only about two-thirds of the screen area of the 9.7-inch iPads; the 12.9-inch Pro has in turn about 78 percent more screen space than the mid-size models.

-The iPad mini units are more portable, then, as you'd expect.
-As well as their markedly lower weights they also have smaller bodies, which slip easily into a rucksack pocket or even a jacket pocket (we find that the iPad mini4, for example, can slip into even a trouser pocket, although it was stretching the material rather ridiculously).
-If you plan to mainly use your iPad out and about, on holiday or commuting, the iPad minis are your best bet.
+The mini 4 is more portable, then, as you'd expect.
+As well as its markedly lower weight it also has a smaller body, which slips easily into a rucksack or jacket pocket (or even a trouser pocket, although it does stretch the material rather ridiculously).
+If you plan to mainly use your iPad out and about, on holiday or commuting, the iPad mini is your best bet.

 The 12.9-inch Pro, as you'd expect, is considerably less portable than its smaller cousins, but we think Apple has done well to keep it down to 713g.
 It's actually 0.6mm thinner than the newest iPad, the one that replaced the iPad Air 2.
 It certainly won't go in a pocket (unless you're a clown), but the 12.9-inch Pro remains a slender, relatively lightweight and portable alternative to a laptop.